laurabiggins/sequencing_costs/README.md

 -   whether the run is paired or single end

-The volume of derived files will depend on the library type - e.g. more files will be generated for bisulfite libraries
+The volume of derived files will depend on the library type - e.g. more files will be generated for bisulfite libraries.

 Mapped bam file sizes are estimated at 1.5x the size of fastq files.

-### practical vs full data storage
+### Practical vs full data storage

 The value for practical storage size covers demultiplexed fastq files and mapped bam files.
 If additional derived data is generated for the